millejoh/emacs-ipython-notebook/CONTRIBUTING.md

 Getting started
 ---------------
-Thank you for contributing!
-EIN development will work best in a UNIX environment.

 Fork the repo on github.
 Clone the fork to your home directory.

 Install cask.
 Run `make dist` to ensure correct cask functionality.